mikaelmoutakis/snapshotcleaner/README.md

   cd snapshotcleaner
   python3 setup.py install
   ```
-Running `python3 setyp.py install` installs the program file at "/usr/local/bin/snapshotcleaner" and all its python libraries at the directory "/usr/local/lib/snapshotcleaner/".
+Running `python3 setyp.py install` installs the program file at "/usr/local/bin/snapshotcleaner" and all its Python
+libraries at the directory "/usr/local/lib/snapshotcleaner/".